bobtfish/AWSnycast/README.md

                   - cidr: 192.168.1.1/32 # Manage an AWSnycast service on this machine
                     instance: SELF
                     healthcheck: localservice
-                # Remove the route (falling back to the 192.168.1.0/24 in-datacenter Anycast range)
-                # if the instance providing it dies, even if we're not ready to provide a route
-                # to it ourselves.
-                delete_routes_if_unhealthy:
-                  - 192.168.1.1/32
             # This is not our AZ, so only takeover routes only if they don't exist already, or
             # the instance serving them is dead (terminated or stopped).
             # Every backup AWSnycast instance should have if_unhealthy: true set for route tables